Decomposition of Lagrangian classes on K3 surfaces: Introduction

 \section{Introduction}

-Special Lagrangian submanifolds were introduced by Harvey-Lawson \cite{HL82} as an important class of calibrated submanifolds.
+Special Lagrangian submanifolds were introduced by Harvey--Lawson \cite{HL82} as an important class of calibrated submanifolds.
 They are area minimizers within their homology classes, and a classical problem in geometric analysis is whether a given homology class can be represented by a special Lagrangian.

 However, very few constructions of special Lagrangians are known.
 One method is to evolve a Lagrangian submanifold along the mean curvature flow, where the limit is a special Lagrangian if the flow converges.
 Such machinery was first introduced by Smoczyk \cite{Smo00}.
 In general, the flow may not converge and can develop finite time singularities \cite{Nev07}.
 Thomas and Yau \cite{TY02} further studied the connection between stability and the mean curvature flow.
 In particular, there exists at most one special Lagrangian representative in each Hamiltonian isotopy class.